brucemoran/shinySetupPostgreSQL/README.md

 ## Requirements
 * Installation of [PostgreSQL](https://www.postgresql.org/download/)
+* On Mac, use brew or [this app](https://postgresapp.com/)
-* A user and database to which you can connect [(I recommend using psql)](https://www.enterprisedb.com/postgres-tutorials/how-create-postgresql-database-and-users-using-psql-and-pgadmin)
+* A user and database to which you can connect ([I recommend using psql])(https://www.enterprisedb.com/postgres-tutorials/how-create-postgresql-database-and-users-using-psql-and-pgadmin)